 If you are a voluntary or community sector organisation working with victims of crime and would like to attend the events please email email@example.com to be added to the invite list

-1. In a move from opt-out to opt-in referral to victims’ services, how do we ensure victims are given every opportunity to opt-in?
+1. In a move from opt-out to opt-in referral to victims’ services, how do we ensure victims are not missed?

 - Most victim referrals at present come via the Police.
-Several projects are running to help raise awareness of services in communities and with victims not included in the criminal justice system.
+There are a number of projects in place that are exploring how we might raise awareness for referrals from communities and victims not included in the criminal justice system

 - There needs to be clear messages and raised awareness of the victims’ service for victims and community-based organisations, if victims are to self-refer and access the support they need.